Geographers are in demand, with opportunities for employment continually expanding.

 student organizations are available to all geography majors:

-Gamma Theta Upsilon, an international honorary society in geography-earth science; the Student Environmental Action Committee, in which students can become more actively involved with environmental issues both on campus and in the community; and the Geography-Earth Science Organization, which sponsors many environmentally oriented programs, field trips, and outdoor activities.
+Gamma Theta Upsilon, an international honorary society in geography-earth science; the Student Environmental Action Committee, in which students can become more actively involved with environmental issues both on campus and in the community; and the Geography-Earth Science Organization (GESO), which sponsors many environmentally oriented programs, field trips, and outdoor activities.